Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

-To remain within the scope of the present paper, I just wanted to point out that the formation of some equivalence classes I denoted by~$\sigma$ can be seen as a natural process \`a la Darwin not only when $\sigma$ denotes a living species, a pool of genes or of memes \citeaffixed[chap.~11]{Dawkins76a}{elements of material or immaterial culture, including knowledge,}, but also if we adopt a neurobiologist point of view.
+With the philosophical bet of building a conception of the world in a coherent ontology the stakes are too high for the philosophy of physics alone ; it must as well rely on a Darwinian like naturalization that makes some norms to emerge.
+To remain within the scope of the present paper, I just wanted to point out that the formation of some equivalence classes I denoted by~$\sigma$ can be seen as a natural process \`a la Darwin not only when $\sigma$ denotes a living species, a pool of genes or of memes \citep[elements of material or immaterial culture, including knowledge,][chap.~11]{Auger52a,Dawkins76a}, but also if we adopt a neurobiologist point of view.
 Any class $\sigma$, considered as an object i.e. a part of the physical world (a predator, a cherry, a pixel, an atom) may be represented in terms of some neural configuration distributed in several intertwined areas of the brain.
-Since more abstract concepts ($\sqrt{2}$, a quantum phase, entropy, a blue tiger, Prometheus, beauty, freedom, etc.) and, more generally, ideas are also encoded in brains via the neural material support, the insurmountable difficulty of delimiting what reality is (see~\S~\ref{sec:introduction}) can be understood here, when we stand in the virtuous circle at the neurophysiological level (the recursive character appears here through consciousness, i.e. when the model of the world that characterises intelligence includes a representation of itself).
-Some concepts (a cherry, the Moon, an electron, a number, Kepler's law, a rotation, yourself) are strongly reinforced and stabilised by being intricately bound within a large hierarchy, including observations or sense-data, while some others (a blue tiger, a tachyon, chess rules, the pumpkin-coach transformation, Homer), being less firmly established, have a smaller degree of reality.
+Since more abstract concepts ($\sqrt{2}$, a quantum phase, entropy, a blue tiger, Prometheus, beauty, freedom, etc.) and, more generally, ideas are also encoded in brains via the neural material support, the insurmountable difficulty of delimiting what reality is can be understood at the neurophysiological level (the recursive character appears here through consciousness, i.e. when the model of the world that characterises intelligence includes a representation of itself).
+Some concepts (a cherry, the Moon, an electron, a number, Kepler's law, a rotation, yourself) are strongly reinforced and stabilised by being intricately bound within a large hierarchy, including observations or sense-data, while some others (a blue tiger, a tachyon, chess rules, the pumpkin-coach transformation, Zeus), being less firmly established, have a smaller degree of reality.
 As any practitioner of quantum physics knows it (even before the modulus of some electronic wave-function in quantum corrals has been imaged by scanning measurement), the concept of a quantum state generally refers to a more real entity that the toy concept of a solid sphere made of gold with a radius of 1~km.